atrox39/Oryn/README.md

 app.use(mustache());

 app.get('/', (Req req, Res res) async {
-  await res.render('index', { 'title': 'Hello Detective' });
+  await res.render('index', { 'title': 'Hello from Oryn' });
 });
 ```

-Now, you may run `l run` command, open http://localhost:3000, and you will see a rendered html page displaying `Hello Detective`.
+Now, you may run `l run` command, open http://localhost:3000, and you will see a rendered html page displaying `Hello from Oryn`.

 You may change the default `views` directory with any directory you want.